testsigma

 Scope of Component Testing

-• Component testing is focused on testing individual units of software or components in isolation from the rest of the system.
+• It is focused on testing individual units of software or components in isolation from the rest of the system.

 • It is useful for detecting defects or issues with specific components before they are integrated into the larger system.

-• Component testing can be automated, allowing faster and more reliable testing.
+• It can be automated, allowing faster and more reliable testing.

 • It can be performed both in a development environment and in a production environment, depending on the project’s specific needs.

-• Component testing can be implemented using various techniques, including white, black, and grey-box testing.
+• It can be implemented using various techniques, including white, black, and grey-box testing.

 Conclusion